Monash-FIT3170/2025W2-Skilltree/README.md

 > <summary>"<strong>Social media platform where users build communities around competitive and non-competitive skills, define progression systems, upskill and compete against each other.</strong>"</summary>
 > <br />
 >
-> *Account creation with email or Google login*
+> ⧼ Account creation with email or Google login ⧽ <br />
-> *Skilltree communities based on different skills to explore and subscribe to*
+> ⧼ Skilltree communities based on different skills to explore and subscribe to ⧽ <br />
-> *Uploading photos and videos as proof of skill completion*
+> ⧼ Uploading photos and videos as proof of skill completion ⧽ <br />
-> *Progressing through each Skilltree by getting your proofs verified*
+> ⧼ Progressing through each Skilltree by getting your proofs verified ⧽ <br />
-> *Voting and commenting on other people's proofs*
+> ⧼ Voting and commenting on other people's proofs ⧽ <br />
-> *Community leaderboards to compete against other people's progress*
+> ⧼ Community leaderboards to compete against other people's progress ⧽ <br />
-> *Ranked events to compete in*
+> ⧼ Ranked events to compete in ⧽ <br />
-> *A General Forum in each community with different topics to chat with people with similar interests*
+> ⧼ A General Forum in each community with different topics to chat with people with similar interests ⧽ <br />
-> *Creating your own Skilltree and grouping them with Skillforests*
+> ⧼ Creating your own Skilltree and grouping them with Skillforests ⧽ <br />
 >
 > </details>
 </div>